Dr. Timothy Tait, Communications Director

 It was the most illuminating workshop that I have ever experienced.
 I went into the workshop laden with questions, and came out armed with the practical knowledge and tools.
 Now I know what I need to do and how to do it.

-Sammy’s lectures are always full of credibility for his long experience, and even more so for being in the Toyota environment.
+Sammy’s lectures are always full of credibility due to his experience, and even more so for being in the Toyota environment.

 The Honsha seminar revolutionized my thinking and approach to process improvement.